 Pick up the Pace: Adventure Parks & Ziplining

 If you want some more action on your Lake Bled holiday, look no further than an adventure park.
-Slovenia has a number of prominent adventures parks, but the one in Bled is especially exciting.
-High rope courses let you test your balance as high as 10 meters off the ground, and a zip line adds an extra kick of adrenaline.
+Slovenia has a number of prominent adventure parks, but the one in Bled is especially exciting.
+High rope courses let you test your balance as high as 10 meters off the ground, and a zip line adds an extra adrenaline kick.

-The park also features a summer toboggan track (something like a low tech roller coaster) that you can ride down the side of the mountain.
+The park also features a summer toboggan track (something like a low-tech roller coaster) that you can ride down the side of the mountain.
 There are 81 total attractions at this park.
-Entrance costs 19 euros and excludes the toboggan ride.
+The entrance costs 19 euros and excludes the toboggan ride.

 Visit Bled Town

 The town of Bled is as quaint and charming as you’d imagine any lakeside European town to be.
-Spend some time walking around here enjoying the ambience.
+Spend some time walking around here, enjoying the ambiance.

 Try the Famous Lake Bled Cake